ericdequ/contechnews/data/blog/tutorials/how_to_use_bim_360_for_coordinated_project_delivery.md

 # How to Use BIM 360 for Coordinated Project Delivery

 In the bustling world of modern construction, the need for cohesive and integrated project management tools has never been greater.
 Enter **BIM 360**, Autodesk's flagship construction management software that ensures all project stakeholders are on the same page from inception to completion.
-Today, we'll delve deep into using BIM 360 for coordinated project delivery, touching on best practices, tutorials, and advanced techniques for maximum efficiency.
+Today, well delve deep into using BIM 360 for coordinated project delivery, touching on best practices, tutorials, and advanced techniques for maximum efficiency.

 ## 1. Introduction to BIM 360